Empowering Empaths, HSPS and Intuitive Women

-Hi there.
 I’m Jean Dixon and I am here to help you.

 People seek my help for many reasons.
-For example, they may want to work through a crisis and desire healing from the emotional pain that accompanies a crisis.
-They may also be wanting to learn how to better understand and manage difficult emotions or are having difficulty with significant relationships.
-They may be wanting to strengthen their self-acceptance and gain greater confidence and satisfaction in their life.
+For example, you may want to work through a crisis and desire healing from the emotional pain that accompanies a crisis.
+You may also be wanting to learn how to better understand and manage difficult emotions or are having difficulty with significant relationships.
+You may be wanting to strengthen your self-acceptance and gain greater confidence and satisfaction in your life.
 Many times, people express to me that they are feeling inadequate and want help increasing their resiliency in challenging life circumstances and transitions.

 I am here to help you become a better you.
 I want to help you develop a richer more meaningful and purposeful life not compromised by internal conflict, pain and confusion.